Sort on Published Date;

 Anaconda Mining Company—The mine resumed work on the 1st inst., after being shut down for nearly five months.
 Only a small force was put to work, the intention being to develop the property and get it into shape for an extensive output when the French mill is started in April, as the company is under contract to furnish the mill 40 tons of ore daily.

-graphic for visual presentation of text The mine will be in charge of Mr. Hoskins.
+The mine will be in charge of Mr. Hoskins.

 Internet Source Text Link(s) {Found/Seen/Known]: